 Mathematics is not always a popular subject.
 The difficulties many pupils have with maths are not only due to insufficient knowledge of the subject elements, but also to the lack of ability to apply maths-related knowledge in other situations where it could prove useful.

-A key challenge in teaching Maths is not only its fundamental principles, process and applications, but also fostering a sense of curiosity and confidence in transferring the knowledge and skills to new situations.
-In other words helping pupils to understand the relevance of this competence outside of the Maths classroom.
+A key challenge in teaching maths is not only its fundamental principles, process and applications, but also fostering a sense of curiosity and confidence in transferring the knowledge and skills to new situations.
+In other words helping pupils to understand the relevance of this competence outside of the classroom.

-The course aims to address this situation by helping teachers develop students Mathematical competence as defined by the EU’s Key Competences framework: the ability to develop and apply mathematical thinking in order to solve a range of problems in everyday situations, with the emphasis being placed on process, activity and knowledge.
+The course aims to address this problem by helping teachers develop students’ mathematical competences as defined by the EU’s Key Competences framework: the ability to develop and apply mathematical thinking in order to solve a range of problems in everyday situations, with an emphasis on process, activity and knowledge.

-By the end of the course, we will have an understanding why it is important to innovate and personalise Maths teaching.
-We will have developed a Learning Design that incorporates activities for different learners, developed a Learning Diary with key reflections on the course topics and shared resources to support Maths activities for students of different dominant intelligence types.
+By the end of the course participants will have an understanding of why it is important to innovate and personalise Maths teaching.
+They will develop a learning design that incorporates activities for different learners, and a learning diary with key reflections on the course topics and shared resources to support maths activities for students of different dominant intelligence types.

-The course is substantially based on Irina Vasilescu’s Learning Event “Maths for Every Student” on eTwinning.
-Irina Vasilescu, an experienced Maths teacher and teacher trainer, will be directly involved in the running of the course as a course moderator and you'll have plenty of opportunities to directly interact with her.
+The course is substantially based on Irina Vasilescu’s learning event “Maths for Every Student” on eTwinning.
+Irina Vasilescu, an experienced Maths teacher and teacher trainer, will be directly involved in running the course as a moderator so participants will have plenty of opportunities to directly interact with her.